moorepants/dissertation/systemidentification.rst

 available if others would like to try out different methods, plant models, bicycle models, etc. and my methods, software, and methodologies are hopefully detailed enough for reuse.

-.. todo:: Describe what the plant and the controller is.
-Say biomechanics are plant and why that is.

 .. rubric:: Footnotes